 9.4 Access Management

+9.4.0 Introduction

 Once a request has performed an Access Decision by the IN-CSE to allow the request, the IN-CSE shall select the appropriate ACS along with elements the ACS would need to implement access management within the ACS.
 These would include the Identity of the subject (oneM2M Originator) of the request which is needed in scenarios where the original issuer of the request is needed to be known - this could be done by correlating principals (e.g. Roles, Accounts) used by the IN-CSE and ACS.

 9.4.1 Access Management Requirements